sandstorm-io/tos-pp/sandcats-tos.md

 # Terms of Service

-The following terms apply to your use of the Sandstorm Sandcats DNS service ("the service"), as offered by Sandstorm Development Group, Inc. ("we"/"us").
+The following terms apply to your use of the Sandstorm Sandcats DNS service ("the service"), as offered by the Sandstorm project ("we"/"us").

-These terms do NOT apply to any other Sandstorm service, such as Sandstorm Oasis.
-These terms also do not apply to users running the Sandstorm open source software under their own domain name.
+These terms do not apply to users running the Sandstorm open source software under their own domain name.
 Use of the Sandstorm software on your own server (whether under sandcats.io or your own domain) is covered by [the Sandstorm license](https://github.com/sandstorm-io/sandstorm/blob/master/LICENSE).

 ## What you may do with the services